You've never even heard of this Netflix original thriller, but you need to stream it now

 In the opening moments of the Netflix original movie I Don’t Feel at Home in This World Anymore, a young woman stumbles through a sequence of annoyances.
 The presence of litter.
 People backing out in front of her at the parking lot.
 An infestation of ants.
 Thieves breaking into her home.
 “The world is bigger than your silverware!” the woman is told by an apparently stressed-out cop she reports this to.
-Thus setting the quirky tone for one of the best and most offbeat thriller movies on Netflix — and the 2017 directorial debut of Macon Blair.Today's Top Deal OMG... the $60 diamond stud earrings Amazon shoppers rave about are finally back in stock!
-Price:$59.90 Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+Thus setting the quirky tone for one of the best and most offbeat thriller movies on Netflix — and the 2017 directorial debut of Macon Blair.Today's Top Deal AirPods Pro are finally back in stock... at the lowest price since Prime Day!
+List Price:$249.00 Price:$197.00 You Save:$52.00 (21%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission

 Best thriller movies on Netflix – July 2021